Survey on Modeling of Human-made Articulated Objects: Geometry Modeling

-\mypara{Supervised learning methods.} For the task of articulated part perception, most of the existing works choose to learn the part assignment from a single state of the object in a supervised manner.
-Under this setting, the part segmentation is essentially formulated as a classification problem, where the goal is to predict the part label for each point in the input shape by transferring the knowledge learned from training data.
-Most of the work under this group takes a point cloud optionally with color as input, and the classification model is trained with supervision from signals in 3D that are available from the human-annotated datasets.
-Shape2Motion~\cite{wang2019shape2motion} is the pioneering work that contributes both the dataset and the learning model for the task.
-Their network is trained to propose motion parts and attributes followed by a matching module to refine the final prediction. \Cref{fig:shape2motion} illustrates the their method pipeline.
-With more 3D data with part annotations available, more works~\cite{yan2019rpm,abbatematteo2019learning,li2020category,abdul2022learning,liu2022toward,geng2023gapartnet} follow the trend of joint prediction for segmentation and motion with varied network designs\jy{, such as recurrent-based network used in RPMNet~\cite{yan2019rpm} and \citet{yi2018deep} and 3D convolutional network used in Ditto~\cite{jiang2022ditto} and SfA~\cite{nie2023sfa}}.
-Note that the part semantics are not always aligned with the mobility, but the data with semantic segmentation labels can be an initial source to refine the articulated part segmentation.
-Inspired by this idea, \citet{liu2023semi} contribute to extending a semantic segmentation dataset PartNet~\cite{mo2019partnet} with more articulation annotation by transferring the knowledge trained on PartNet-Mobility~\cite{xiang2020sapien} dataset in a supervised way.
-To make the segmentation robust to arbitrary articulated states of the object, a common practice is to augment the training objects with different articulation states.
-It requires the data to be annotated with the articulation parameters, which is expensive and not at scale.
 In an effort to reduce reliance on articulation annotation available, Banana~\cite{deng2023banana} designs a network to be aware of the inter-part equivariance so that the knowledge acquired from objects only in resting states can be generalized to any other articulated states.
 This strategy allows the datasets compiled from static objects with segmentation labels to be usable for articulated part perception.
 Another line of work in this category attempts to perceive the part structure from RGB(-D) images.
 Given a pair of segmented parts in a single-view RGB-D image, \citet{zeng2021visual} proposed FormNet to estimate connectedness and motion flow between the parts in a supervised way.
-OPD~\cite{jiang2022opd}, OPDMulti~\cite{sun2023opdmulti} \jy{and \citet{wang2023active}} propose to learn 2D segmentations from single-view RGB images in a supervised manner, where the ground truth masks are available from the datasets they collected. \citet{qian2022understanding} first proposed to infer mobility from an RGB video observing the human-object interaction.
+OPD~\cite{jiang2022opd}, OPDMulti~\cite{sun2023opdmulti} and \citet{wang2025active} propose to learn 2D segmentations from single-view RGB images in a supervised manner, where the ground truth masks are available from the datasets they collected. \citet{qian2022understanding} first proposed to infer mobility from an RGB video observing the human-object interaction.
 They train a network to regress 3D plane parameters to represent the articulated parts by leveraging the supervision from the 3D datasets without articulation annotation.